delloiaconos/chibios-examples/RT-STM32F401RE-ssd1306_Demo/readme.txt

 ** The Demo **

-The demo flashes the board LED using a thread, by pressing the button located on the board the test procedure is activated with output on the serial port SD2 (USART2, mapped on USB virtual COM port).
+The demo writes some text on an oled display based on the ssd1306 driver.
+The display I2C should be connected on PB8 and PB9.

 ** Build Procedure **